Buddhadeb Bhattacharjee: Personal life

 Bhattacharjee was married to Meera Bhattacharjee.
 Together, they had a child who underwent gender surgery and is now known as Suchetan Bhattacharjee.
 Bhattacharjee was renowned for his frugal lifestyle.
 He was also a scholar widely read and had acquaintance with literature of the world.
-Was fond of dogs and had several pets during his lifetime.
-Was also seen feeding and petting the stray dogs in his locality quite often.
+Bhattacharjee was fond of dogs and had several pets during his lifetime, and was also seen feeding and petting the stray dogs in his locality quite often.
 He was an inveterate music lover and quite knowledgeable about Indian classical music.
 He also had a quiet and quite unexpected sense of humour.
 The family lived in a two-room apartment in Ballygunge, Kolkata.
 Bhattacharjee operated as Chief Minister from the same residence.
 Although belonging to a family of priests, Bhattacharjee was an avowed atheist, in accordance with the principles of communism.

+Death

 Bhattacharjee died from chronic obstructive pulmonary disease in Kolkata, on 8 August 2024, at the age of 80.